examind-ai/react-floater/README.md

 **disableFlip** {bool} ▶︎ `false`
 Disable changes in the Floater position on scroll/resize.

+**disableGpuAcceleration** {bool} ▶︎ `false`
+Disable GPU acceleration when initializing popper.
+Setting this to `true` will use absolute positioning instead of translate3d when positioning popup.
+Set this to `true` if text appears blurry at certain zoom levels, but be aware that flip animation will be lost.

 **disableHoverToClick** {bool} ▶︎ `false`
 Don't convert *hover* event to *click* on mobile.